railsgirls/guides.railsgirls.com/_pages/test-driven-development.md

 Run your tests after refactoring.
 If they fail, you accidentally broke something.

+{% coach %}
-**Coach:** Explain how focusing on something small enough to test can be useful.
+Explain how focusing on something small enough to test can be useful.
+{% endcoach %}

 ## *4.* Write a new failing test